 Instructions

-- Soak 3/4 cup dry chickpeas in a bowl of cold water on the counter for 10- 12 hours or up to 24 hours hours.
+- Soak: Cover the dry chickpeas in a bowl of ample cold water on the counter for 10-12 hours or up to 24 hours in the fridge.
 They will swell into 2 cups.
-Place in a strainer, letting them drain WELL, and pat dry with a towel for extra dryness.
+Place in a strainer, drain well, pat dry with a towel for extra dryness.
 (Wet chickpeas will be more difficult to fry.)

 - Falafels can be cooked ahead, frigerated, and reheated in the oven.
 Alternatively, the falafel “dough” can be made ahead, refrigerated, and used throughout the week.